morrisfitz/How-to-Make-a-Bed/How to Make Bed.md

 * 1 fitted sheet or flat sheet
 * 2 pillows
 * 2 pillow covers
-* 1 mattress protector
+* 1 mattress protector **(Optional^1^)**
 * 1 top sheet

 ```
 Prior to making the bed ensure that you remove all bedding items from the mattress, leaving only the exposed mattress resting on top of the bed frame.
-In addition, ensure you have all the listed items, they are clean, and that they are of the correct dimensions to fit the bed's dimensions.
+Further, ensure you have all the listed items, they are clean, and that they are of the correct dimensions to fit the bed's dimensions.

 Only when all prerequisites are satfisfied may you proceed with the following instructions.
 ```